 Are you an avid cannabis user in Kentucky?
 Perhaps you’re new to the state.
-If so, you may wonder, “Is weed legal in Kentucky?”
+If so, you may wonder, “Is marijuana legal in Kentucky?” or “Can you find a dispensary in Kentucky?”

-The answer is no. Recreational use is illegal in the state.
+The answer is no. In Kentucky, marijuana cannot be used recreationally.
 With that, the state has permitted CBD for patients under limited circumstances.
 Further, the laws don’t cover all patients who need it.

 If you’re caught with non-medical cannabis, you could face jail time.
 In some circumstances, marijuana cases can trigger a mandatory sentence.
 Possession charges can range from a few months in jail to up to five years in prison.